JoserraLP/SmartTLC/traffic_predictor/README.md

 ```

 Where the parameters are:
 - **--nogui**: flag to use either the SUMO GUI or not in the simulation process.
-By default, is set to True, which means
+By default, is set to *True*, which
-  that the GUI is not used.
+  means that the GUI is not used.
 - **-c CONFIG, -–config CONFIG**: indicates the location of the SUMO configuration file.
 By default, is
-  “../net-files/config/simulation.sumocfg”.
+  *“../net-files/config/simulation.sumocfg”*.
 - **-n NUM_SIM, --num-sim NUM_SIM**: indicates the number of simulations that will be performed to generate the dataset.
-  By default, is 0.
+  By default, is *0*.
 This parameter can not be used with the next one.
 - **-t TIME_PATTERN, --time-pattern TIME_PATTERN**: indicates the directory where the time pattern, that will be used to
   generate the dataset, is stored.
 - **-o OUTPUT_FILE, --output-file OUTPUT_FILE**: indicates the directory where the generated dataset will be stored.
-  By default, is “../output/simulation calendar.csv”.
+  By default, is *“../output/simulation calendar.csv”*.
 - **--cli-visualize**: enables the command line interface visualization developed to create plots about the generated
   dataset.
-By default, is disabled.
+By default, is *False*, meaning it is disabled.

 ### Machine Learning processes
 Both training and prediction processes are executed with the script "ml_trainer.py".